Lenovo Yoga 370 on GNU/Linux: technical companion article

 This blog post is a technical companion to the video I released last month: "My solution for Mobile digital-painting on GNU/Linux"

-You can watch this video on:
+or you can also watch this video directly on:

 I'm going to give you my installation tips here to save you some time: